-Nicki Minaj’s Beefs: A History of All of Her Celebrity Feuds
+From Cardi B to Remy Ma: A History of Nicki Minaj's Celebrity Beefs

 The “Blank Space” singer later tweeted an apology to the rap star, writing that she “missed the point” of Minaj’s tweets.

-The two put all the “Bad Blood” behind them, and Swift joined Minaj on the VMA stage in a show-stopping performance.
+The two seemed to put all the “Bad Blood” behind them when Swift joined Minaj on the VMA stage in a show-stopping performance.
+But then in 2017, Minaj appeared as a feature guest on one-time Swift frenemy Katy Perry’s single “Swish Swish.”

 Miley Cyrus